-The Robinson Prize, established in 1936 by C. D. Robinson, Jr., of the class of 1930, and amounting to \$25, may be awarded annually for superior advanced work in the History of Architecture.
+The Robinson Prize, established in 1936 by C. D. Robinson, jr., of the Class of 1930, and amounting to \$25, may be awarded annually for superior advanced work in the History of Architecture.

-The New York Society of Architects' Medal and Certificate are awarded annually for excellence in construction to that senior student who, in the opinion of the Faculty and the society's committee, is the leader of his class in construction as applied to architecture.
+The New York Society of Architects' Medal and Certificate are awarded annually for excellence in construction to that senior student who, in the opinion of this Faculty and the society's committee, is the leader of his class in construction as applied to architecture.